Tags provide a way to group related forms together. This makes it easier to organize your forms and find what you are looking for.

 These examples should give you the idea of the power of tagging your forms.
 And since each form can have multiple tags associated with it, you can actually tag based on all of the above!
 Just be careful — having too many tags can get overwhelming.

 The best practices for tagging are simple — establish an organization-wide policy for how you want your forms to be tagged, and then automate as much as possible.

 - Come up with a tagging system that meets your business objectives.
 For instance, you may decide that having your forms grouped by form template name and customer name is important for your business.

 - If you can’t automate — pre-create tags and communicate.
 Sometimes manual tag assignment is necessary.
 If this is the case, make sure to create tags in advance, and communicate to your team when each tag is to be used.
 For instance, suppose you want to tag work orders by incident type, but there is no incident type field in your form — so your technicians must assign an incident type tag manually.
 In this case, you would want to create tags for each incident type (e.g. A/C installation, A/C repair, heating unit repair, etc.), and tell your technicians to use these tags.
-That being said, a much better solution would be to add an incident type field to your form, and then create workflow rules.
+That being said, a much better solution would be to add an incident type field to your form, and then create Template Events.
 Automate whenever possible!